Getty Images/iStockphoto

 Step 2.
 Identify data sensitivity

 The risk a vulnerability poses is magnified by the sensitivity of the information processed on systems containing that vulnerability.
-For example, systems containing Social Security numbers or credit card data should generally be handled with much more care and concern than systems containing only publicly available information.
+For example, systems containing Social Security numbers or credit card data should be handled with much more care and concern than systems containing only publicly available information.

-This does not mean that only systems containing sensitive information should be well managed; a compromise of a public-facing website could cause just as much reputational damage to the organization as a disclosure of sensitive information.
+This does not mean that only systems containing sensitive information should be well managed; a compromise of a public-facing website could cause just as much reputational damage to an organization as a disclosure of sensitive information.
 However, the presence of sensitive information certainly magnifies the effects of a successful attack.

 • Highly sensitive information is either heavily regulated or would be extremely damaging to the organization if inadvertently released.
 The crown jewels of infosec programs contain data elements, such as credit card numbers, protected health information and bank account details.

 • Internal information is every piece of information that does not fit the highly sensitive definition but should not be publicly released.
-This category may seem overly broad; it is also the hardest to define.
+This category might seem overly broad; it is also the hardest to define.
 If you don't have a data classification program, lumping all this data into a single category is the most expedient way to get started.
 If business needs dictate, consider subdividing this category at a later date.

 • Public information is anything your organization is willing to disclose to the general public, such as product literature, data shared on your public website and released financial statements.

 When it comes time to assign data sensitivity ratings to systems, base your evaluation on the highest level of information stored or processed by a system.
 Here, you might use a five-point scale.
 Systems processing highly sensitive information should be assigned a data sensitivity rating of 5, while those processing internal information might receive a rating of 2, 3 or 4, depending on the degree of sensitivity.
 All other systems can be rated 1 on data sensitivity.
 For example, a web server that handles customer credit card information or an HR system that handles Social Security numbers should have a sensitivity rating of 5.
 At the other extreme, a server that contains only public web content might be rated as a 1.
-Other systems, such as those that process customer transactions, facilitate manufacturing processes and perform other tasks, would fit somewhere in the middle.
+Other systems, such as those that process customer transactions, facilitate manufacturing processes and perform other tasks, fit somewhere in the middle.

 Step 3.
 Evaluate existing controls

 The final step of the process is to evaluate the existing controls that protect potentially vulnerable systems from compromise.
-The method you use to assign these ratings will vary depending on the controls your organization requires.
+The method you use to assign these ratings varies depending on the controls your organization requires.
 For example, if you have a highly secured network used for extremely sensitive systems, you might assign these systems a 5 rating on a five-point control scale.
 Similarly, a system with a public IP address that is accessible from the internet hosting a web application but is not protected by a web application firewall might be assigned a 1 or 2 rating.
 Choose a rating scale that accurately reflects the expected controls in your environment, and assign higher ratings to systems that have strong security controls.

-If you use the 10-point CVSS scale for vulnerability severity and five-point scales for data sensitivity and existing controls, this will result in a vulnerability rating that ranges from a minimum of 0.2 for a low-severity vulnerability in a well-controlled system containing only public information to a maximum of 50 for a high-severity vulnerability in a system lacking security controls containing highly sensitive information.
+If you use the 10-point CVSS scale for vulnerability severity and five-point scales for data sensitivity and existing controls, this results in a vulnerability rating that ranges from a minimum of 0.2 for a low-severity vulnerability in a well-controlled system containing only public information to a maximum of 50 for a high-severity vulnerability in a system lacking security controls containing highly sensitive information.

-While this may seem like a lot of data to gather and math to perform, you can find ways to automate the process and feed your vulnerability prioritization efforts.
+While this might seem like a lot of data to gather and math to perform, you can find ways to automate the process and feed your vulnerability prioritization efforts.
 For example, you might adopt automated patching strategies that address vulnerabilities as they arise.
 You might also use advanced capabilities of your vulnerability management system to automatically remediate simple issues and integrate with your IT service management platform for tracking more complex problems.
 Security orchestration, automation and response platforms facilitate the automation of workflows as well.

 There are many ways to customize a network security vulnerabilities prioritization system for an organization.
 Regardless of the tweaks you make, an effective vulnerability management program based on risk-based prioritization decisions is a must for any organization looking to reduce IT security risk.
 Simplifying the process used to perform vulnerability risk analysis makes it much easier to begin and sustain such a program.